-The best walking tour of Turin starts at the main station, Porta Nuova, and heads on up the elegant Via Roma towards Piazza Castello (see the foot of the page for a map of the area).
+The best walking tour of Turin starts of right in the heart of the city; at the main station, Porta Nuova.
+From the station we head on up the elegant Via Roma towards gorgeous Piazza Castello (see the foot of the page for a map of the area).

 Carry on up via Roma until you reach the seventeenth-century Piazza San Carlo (Carlo Felice) with its famous rearing horse and the Savoy Duke Filiberto in the saddle.